flox/flox/crates/flox/doc/flox-run.md

 Run flake application from the requested package (or "installable").
 If not provided `flox` will prompt for you to select from the list of known packages.
 `flox run` uses `nix run` under the hood to execute the so-called installable.
-Which makes it possible to run packages from any Nix flake that exposes the `app` attribute in its outputs.
+Which makes it possible to run packages from any Nix flake that exposes the `apps` attribute in its outputs.

 # EXAMPLES